BryantWu24/Project_React/README.md

 ### how to install semantic-ui-react

-1.Open Terminal and input "npm i semantic-ui-react --save " and " npm i semantic-ui-caa --save " 2.Open src/index.js and input "import 'semantic-ui-css/semantic.min.css';"
+1.Open Terminal and input "npm i semantic-ui-react --save " and " npm i semantic-ui-caa --save "

+2.Open src/index.js and input "import 'semantic-ui-css/semantic.min.css';"

+### how to install react-redux

+1.Open Terminal and input "npm i react-redux --save" and " npm i redux --save"